DataCurationNetwork/data-primers/Mass Spectrometry Primer/massspec.md

-Some of the domain repositories might also accept MS data from these categories, for example, [MassBank.eu](https://massbank.eu/MassBank/) and [MassBank Japan](http://www.massbank.jp/) accept any mass spectra of small molecules with exposomics and environmental relevance.
+Some of the domain repositories might also accept MS data from these categories, for example, [MassBank.eu](https://massbank.eu/MassBank/) and [MassBank Japan](http://www.massbank.jp/) accept single-substance mass spectra of small molecules with exposomics and environmental relevance.
 But at this time, there is not a repository specifically designed for these types of data, and it is difficult to find similar data.
 This may be due to the lack of